natsuneko-laboratory/.github/profile/README.md

 # Natsuneko Laboratory

 Natsuneko Laboratory provides the tools to improve the work efficiency of creators by [Natsuneko](https://twitter.com/6jz).
-Most of our products are triple-licensed under License Zero Parity, License Zero Patron, and MIT, so if you want to use them commercially, you need to support them in some way.
+Most of our products are licensed under the CC BY-NC-SA 4.0, so if you want to use them commercially, you need to support them in some way.
 Payment must be made on a monthly or annual basis on one of the following platforms.

 * [GitHub Sponsors](https://github.com/mika-f) - for GitHub Users